 Sarmiento would in his work and presidency talk about the ‘civilization’ (to European standards, to be sure) that had to populate the ‘emptiness’ of Argentina’s vast lands, replacing the ‘barbarism’ of the gaucho (the local version of the cowboy) and the Indian – it entailed some pronouncedly racist views.

 Argentinians descent from ships, it is said.
-As the ‘whitest’ country of Latin America, Argentina never took part in the struggle of forging national identities through the fusion of the native and the imported.
-The propagated absence of indigenous people and descendants of slavery is what how Argentina made itself unique on the continent and thus forms a fertile basis for national identity – but obviously a not very desirable one in a world imbued with racism.
-So what is it that Argentina can derive its national unity and pride from, beyond the gaucho, meat and mate?
+As the supposedly ‘whitest’ country of Latin America, Argentina never took part in the struggle of forging national identities through the fusion of the native and the imported.
+The propagated absence of indigenous people and descendants of slavery is how Argentina made itself unique on the continent and thus formed a fertile basis for national identity – but obviously a not very desirable one in a world imbued with racism.
+So what is it that Argentina can today derive its national unity and pride from, beyond the gaucho, meat and mate?

 Argentina’s most famous writer, Jorge Luis Borges, opposed in a short essay2 the idea that Argentinian literature should distinguish itself by writing about typical Argentinian topics: “our patrimony is the universe.”
-But in claiming everything, isn’t that nothing at the same time?
+But claiming everything is nothing in particular.

 My apartment that first evening paralleled the city.
 I stood in a void, which not only rendered me invisible to others – a city’s usual anonymity – but the disorienting darkness had me feeling my way around in search of something tangible.
 I could only discern the interior through what it had drawn in from elsewhere: faint reflections of light.